replicatedhq/replicated-docs/docs/enterprise/updating-app-manager.md

 # Updating the App Manager

-This topic describes how to update the version of the Replicated app manager running in existing cluster or in clusters created by the Replicated Kubernetes installer.
+This topic describes how to update the version of the Replicated app manager running in existing clusters or in clusters created by the Replicated Kubernetes installer.

 For information about the latest versions of the app manager, see [App Manager Release Notes](/release-notes/rn-app-manager).